samiulextreem/samiulextreem.github.io/projects/project-4.md

 During my previous project, i had faced difficulties with getting multiple operation done at the same time.
 To mitigate the problem i came to know about realtime operating system for microcontroller.
 It had opened us a whole lot of new possibilities which i could explore.
 But soon i found out that some of the framework usedfor RTOS are proprietory.
 Some framework are best suited for specific application.
 After all the consideration, I picked freeRTOS, which is a real-time operating system kernel for embedded devices that has been ported to 35 microcontroller platforms.
 It is distributed under the MIT License.

 I have used RTOS on a varity of task.
 To name a few , monitoring a IR sensor, controling a stepper motor and updating all these on a screen at the same time has been done.
 I mainly did these tasks on ESP-32 embedded system.
-During learning the framework, i had gain concept about task scheduling, timer handling, memory handling, priority managment etc.
+During learning the framework, i had gained concept about task scheduling, timer handling, memory handling, priority managment etc.